AdmiralenOla/Scoary/README.md

 ## Etymology
 Scoary is an anagram of "scoring" and "Roary", the pan-genome pipeline.
 It was named as an homage to Roary.

+## Coming soon
+I am currently implementing a method that determines the relatedness of the input population (the population structure) and adjusts significance estimates accordingly.

 ## Citation
 Manuscript not yet published